worldlife123/VehicleRopes/Readme.md

 To connect vehicles with ropes:

 1. Find attach points on towing-enabled vehicles.
-Attach points are marked with 3D icons of a green ammo icon.
+Attach points are marked with 3D icons of a green or blue ammo icon.
+Note that blue icons indicates a heli sling attach point and will automatically attach rope when two such points come close.

 2. Approach attach points until you see a "Get Rope!" message.
 A rope will spawn between you and the attach point.
 Note that the rope length is 10m by default and you will lose your rope if your distance to the attach point exceeds the rope length.